 Bob also teaches Landscape Painting at the Washington Art Association.

-Of his work he says, “having resisted the Abstraction Expressionist Movement, the Pop Art movement and today’s Avant-garde experiments, I have remained a traditional, representative painter, with a style of my own.
+Of his work he says, “having resisted the Abstraction Expressionist Movement, the Pop Art movement and today’s Avant-garde experiments, I have remained a traditional, representational painter, with a style of my own.
 My goal is to exude as much enjoyment and pleasure to my viewers and clients, as I have had painting the pictures they see.
 I love to paint!